T2DREAM/t2dream-portal/t2dream_docs/cloud_cluster_deployment.md

 ## Workflow to deploy database on cloud in cluster mode

 This will launch the elastic search and indexing in cluster mode to accomodate large datasets and meet computational demands.
-Needed for production and upload (demo) machines.
+Needed for production.
 The cluster node has only elasticsearch (for indexing & searching) and the master node runs python codebase

 **Deploy to AWS instance:**